 Posted by Kelsey Habla, Landmark Society Summer Intern

 There are big things happening in the small Village of Attica and last week we got the chance to visit a couple of exciting renovation projects downtown.
 The first is an innovative reuse project that was just recently completed by property owner, Bruce Camp.
-The American Hall building, built in 1872, by David C. Scott, is a two-story, three-bay, brick construction on Market Street.
+The American Hall building, built in 1872, is a two-story, three-bay, brick construction on Market Street.
 Above the historic storefront, the second floor features windows with elaborate brick lintels, and cast stone keystones and quoins.
 The original woodwork on the cornice, once covered by a sign-board, was unveiled and restored, giving the building some real character.
 The American Hall is now home to Attica Auto, where a retail store occupies the first floor, and offices reside above.
 The second floor also contains a large community room complete with a large screen television, for groups to hold meetings and various activities.
 It is an excellent use of the space and has been quite successful thus far.

 Bruce Camp, the owner and man responsible for the successful renovation of the American Hall building, is now taking on another challenge just down the road on Main Street.
 The three-story, brick building was constructed in 1867 along with its neighbors but the facade and detailed parapet were later added in 1912.
 It was then expanded to establish a banking institution – which remained there until 1967.
 The entry consists of a monumental column and pediment, with an elaborate cast-stone frieze which reads Citizen’s Bank.